• Skip to primary navigation

 Creamy, with fontina béchamel, warming and pure comfort food, this Butternut Squash Lasagna is a delicious addition to your holiday table and will warm you up on the coldest nights.
 This recipe is vegetarian + egg free.

-See blog post above for prep ahead tips.
+See blog post above for prep ahead tips and Recipe UPDATE NOTE in the notes below.

 This recipe yields six hearty servings or nine smaller servings.